 - Spider plant – One of the best plants to place in the kitchen or near fireplaces where carbon monoxide accumulates, the spider plant helps remove harmful gases, formaldehyde and xylene.

-* Boston fern – As natural humidifiers, Boston ferns release moisture into the air while removing pollutants like benzene, formaldehyde and xylene.
+- Boston fern – As a natural humidifier, the Boston fern releases moisture into the air while removing pollutants like benzene, formaldehyde and xylene.

-* English ivy- English ivy removes benzene, formaldehyde and various off-gas chemicals released by sythetics.
-This is one of the best air purifying plants for people with asthma and allergies.
+- English ivy – This plant removes benzene, formaldehyde and various chemicals released by synthetics, and is one of the best air-purifying plants for those with asthma and allergies.

-* Chinese evergreen – One of the best air purifying plants, the Chinese evergreen removes benzene and formaldehyde.
+- Chinese evergreen – One of the most effective air-purifying plants, the Chinese evergreen removes benzene and formaldehyde from the air.

-* Snake plant- Snake plants have been found by NASA scientists to have the remarkable ability to absorb formaldehyde, nitrogen oxides and a variety of other airborne chemicals.
+- Snake plant – This plant was studied by NASA scientists, and is proven to have the ability to absorb formaldehyde, nitrogen oxides and a variety of other airborne chemicals.

-* Marginata – This plant renoves benzene, formaldehyde and other toxins from the air.
-But BEWARE!
-This plant can be poisonous to dogs.
+- Marginata – This plant removes benzene, formaldehyde and other toxins from the air.
+BUT BEWARE: It can be poisonous to dogs.